nu11p01n73R/notes/README.md

 ```

 `notes` is a simple note making app written in golang.
-Take notes in markdown with ease on you favourite editor.
+Take notes in markdown with ease on your favourite editor.

 # Installation